-SOPHIE BUTLER joined Bristol Forest School six years ago.
+SOPHIE BUTLER joined Bristol Forest School seven years ago.
 She is a trained Early Years teacher and qualified as a Level Three Forest School Leader in 2012.
 Sophie’s passion for nature and sustainability has grown over the years since living off-grid in an eco village in Hawaii.

 TORI PURRETT is another ‘volunteer-upgrade’.
 Originally studying Education at university and working in Steiner schools and with adults and children with learning difficulties, more recently, Tori has been working as a Holistic Massage Therapist alongside courses that utilise nature to improve our health and well-being.
 Tori’s most recent challenge is to master the art of long-bow making…

 RAHIMA FITZWILLIAM HALL qualified as a Forest School leader in 2014 after working on outdoor expeditions and adventure camps for children.
 She set up forest school programs in several primary schools in London before moving to Bristol.